SauloSilva/747-400/README.md

 # Boeing 747-400

-Disclaimer: As of 07/04/2019, this aircraft will not work properly whatsoever!
-This project has various bugs, some of which make it impossible to fly within the simulator!
-We have decided to make it public for those who wish to pull and push updates (with approval) and contribute to the project!
-Every aspect of this aircraft if under construction!
+Disclaimer: As of 10/16/2019 this project has various bugs, most of which are being worked on.
+This project is very active, and should recieve a load of systems updates including a custom FMC by the years end.

+The 'memory leak' that many have raised awareness about is being worked on and will be released as soon as we can identify it's origin.

+We invite you to join our discord and follow our trello as this project is updated.

 Discord: https://discord.gg/JNs8YDF

 Trello: https://trello.com/b/X6GzCmGR/boeing-747-400